Graduate Department of Health, Nutrition, and Food Sciences

 Doctor of Philosophy (PhD) Programs

-The Department of Nutrition and Integrative Physiology offers two doctoral degrees.
-The Doctor of Philosophy (PhD) in Human Sciences includes food science and nutrition science as areas of concentration and the Doctor of Philosophy (PhD) in Exercise Physiology.
+The Department of Health, Nutrition and Food Sciences offers two doctoral degrees.
+The Doctor of Philosophy (PhD) in Human Sciences with major in nutrition or food science, and the Doctor of Philosophy (PhD) in Exercise Physiology.

 In addition to meeting the University's requirements for graduate admission, admission to all doctoral programs requires an upper-division GPA of 3.0 and recommends minimum GRE scores of 150 on the Quantitative Reasoning section, 150 on the Verbal Reasoning section, and a 4.0 on the Writing section.
 A curriculum vitae, three letters of recommendation, and a letter of intent describing research interests are also required.
 It is requested that doctoral students participate in a departmental interview.

-The PhD program in Human Sciences with areas of emphasis in nutrition or food sciences is a competency-based research degree.
-This degree requires fifty-eight semester hours minimum and the student must advance to mastery in the field of specialization.
+The PhD program in Human Sciences with a major in nutrition or food science is a competency-based research degree.
+This degree requires fifty-eight semester hours at minimum, and the student must advance to mastery in the field of specialization.
 The committee member from the area of emphasis should be consulted by the student in selecting these courses.
 All courses are subject to approval by the student's committee.

 Definition of Prefixes